Jellyfish-AI/jf_agent/README.md

 ## Setup Guide :hammer_and_wrench:

 1. **Create a YAML configuration file**
-   - This will help our agent work with your applications!
+   - This will help the agent work with your systems!
    - You can use this [example config file](https://github.com/Jellyfish-AI/jf_agent/blob/master/example.yml) to get started.
-Using this example file, fill out fields such as your Jira url, and Git url.
+Using this example file, fill out fields such as your Jira URL and Git URL.
 Uncomment configuration options as desired.
    - Save the YAML file on the host that will execute the agent.

 2. **Create an environment variable file**
-    - This is where you'll store authentication information, such as your API tokens, and login information
+    - This is where you'll store authentication information, such as your API tokens and login credentials.
-    - The way your file looks will vary based on your organization's tool set.
-The base file should look something like the code snippet below, with the corresponding values filled in in place of the ellipses:
+    - The way your file looks will vary based on your organization's toolset.
+You'll start with this code snippet, replacing the ellipses with the value for `JELLYFISH_API_TOKEN` that you got from Jellyfish:
       ```
       JELLYFISH_API_TOKEN=...
+      ```

+    - Then add a section to configure the agent to access your Jira system:
+         ```
          JIRA_USERNAME=...
          JIRA_PASSWORD=...
          ```
-      - You can obtain the value for `JELLYFISH_API_TOKEN` from Jellyfish
-      - To get a value for `JIRA_USERNAME`, choose a Jira username that has read access to all of the projects you would like to use in Jellyfish
+      - To get a value for `JIRA_USERNAME`, choose a Jira username that has read access to all of the projects you would like to use in Jellyfish.
       - The value for `JIRA_PASSWORD` will vary.
 If you are using Jira server, enter the password for the user specified with `JIRA_USERNAME`.
 If you are using Jira Cloud, create a personal API token, following the instructions [here](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) to obtain one.

-   - To accomodate for additional tooling, add the following lines specified below in addition to the base values above:
+    - Next add section(s) to configure the agent to access your Git system(s):
       - ### **For GitHub users**:
          Add the following to your environment variable file:
          ```
          GITHUB_TOKEN=...
          ```
-         - Create a personal access token in Github, following the instructions [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-Use this token as the value for `GITHUB_TOKEN`
+         - Create a personal access token in GitHub, following the instructions [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Use this token as the value for `GITHUB_TOKEN`.
       - ### **For GitLab users**:
          Add the following to your environment variable file:
          ```
          GITLAB_TOKEN=...
          ```
          - Create a personal access token in GitLab, following the instructions [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token).
-Use this token as the value for `GITLAB_TOKEN`
+Use this token as the value for `GITLAB_TOKEN`.
       - ### **For Bitbucket Server users**:
          Add the following to your environment variable file:
          ```
          BITBUCKET_USERNAME=...
          BITBUCKET_PASSWORD=...
          ```
          - `BITBUCKET_USERNAME` should be your Bitbucket server's username
          - `BITBUCKET_PASSWORD` should be your Bitbucket server's password
       - ### **For Bitbucket Cloud users**:
          Add the following to your environment variable file:
          ```
          BITBUCKET_CLOUD_USERNAME=...
          BITBUCKET_CLOUD_APP_PASSWORD=...
          ```
          - `BITBUCKET_CLOUD_USERNAME` should be your Bitbucket cloud username
          - Create an app password in Bitbucket, following the instructions [here](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/#Apppasswords-Createanapppassword).
 Use this app password as the value for `BITBUCKET_CLOUD_APP_PASSWORD`
       - ### **For users with multiple Git instances**:
          If using multiple git instances, all git credentials must be prefixed with the corresponding `creds_envvar_prefix` provided in the `config.yml`.

          For example, if the `creds_envvar_prefix` is set to `ORG1` for a bitbucket instance, the configuration would include the following variables: